-In a previous article, Disclosures, we discussed the disclosures required by ASC 606.
+In a previous article, Disclosures, we discussed the disclosures required by Accounting Standards Codification (ASC) 606.
 Now that most public companies have filed their first 10-Qs under the new standard and some have filed10-Ks, we can provide examples of these disclosures.
-In this article we focus specifically on disaggregation of revenue as disclosed by Ford Motor Company.
+In this article, we focus specifically on disaggregation of revenue as disclosed by Ford Motor Company.

 ASC 606 requires that revenue be disaggregated into categories that help users determine the nature, amount, timing, and uncertainty of revenue and cash flows.
 Multiple categories may be necessary.
 In addition, the standard requires companies to disclose how they choose these categories.
 ASC 606-10-55-91 provides the following potential categories: